Grace, Too: Covers

 In 2011, the song was covered by Selina Martin for the first Have Not Been the Same charity compilation.

 Singer-songwriter Justin Rutledge covered the song for his 2014 album Daredevil, an album consisting entirely of Tragically Hip covers.

 Following Downie's death in October 2017, country singer Dallas Smith performed the song during his concert at Kingston's K-Rock Centre on October 19.

 On October 11, 2018, six days before the one-year anniversary of Downie's death, Johnny Fay and Rob Baker joined Choir!
 Choir!
 Choir! at Yonge-Dundas Square (now Sankofa Square) for a live performance of the song.

 The song was covered by Twin Flames on their 2020 album Omen.

 On September 5, 2024, it was one of three songs, alongside "Ahead by a Century" and "Bobcaygeon", performed by Choir!
 Choir!
 Choir! in a public singalong following the premiere of the documentary series The Tragically Hip: No Dress Rehearsal at the 2024 Toronto International Film Festival.

+Legacy

+In 2026, CBC Music published a ranking of the top ten Tragically Hip songs to mark the tenth anniversary of the band's historic final performance, ranking "Grace, Too" at #6.